aesthetic-suite/framework/docs/style.md

 });
 ```

-> Type safety is lost and chosen adapter is bypassed when using this approach.
+> Type safety is lost, unified syntax is ignored, and chosen adapter is bypassed when using this
+> approach.

 ### Class Names